[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 * Private Philanthropic Partnership

-* Fee fixation within Board Regulatory Framework
+* Fee fixation within the Board Regulatory Framework

 * Public Investment in the Education Sector to reach 6% of GDP at the earliest